SKY-TKP/Machine-Learning-for-IE/2102-575: STAT INFER MODEL/Lab Coding/Lab 2: Outlier Analysis/README.md

-If you want diagonal element from matrix $A x B$, you can use 2 method (or above) to select them by:
+If you want diagonal element from matrix $A$ x $B$, you can use 2 method (or above) to select them by:

 - `np.diag( A @ B )` (High time consume, but easy reading)
 - `np.sum( A * B.T, axis = 1)` (Low time consume, but hard reading)